Illuminating body-brain communication channels at the choroid plexus and their impact on brain physiology.

 Project Proposal: BrainGate

-Based on our preliminary data and building on my past expertise in CP biology, neuroscience, and immunogenomics, I propose an interdisciplinary project, BrainGate.
-This project aims to illuminate the physiological mechanisms and roles of the gut-blood-CP-brain communication axis during:
+Based on our preliminary data, and building on my past expertise in CP biology, neuroscience, and immunogenomics, I propose an interdisciplinary project called BrainGate.
+This project strives to illuminate the physiological mechanisms and roles of the gut-blood-CP-brain communication axis during:

 - Post-natal development (Aim 1)